Museum Visit TIPS – Take the KIDS

 How many people will be in the group?

-If there are 800 people in the group you will not be able to see the guide, or the art, and you won’t be able to hear.
-I do not recommend a large tour group.
+If there are 800 people in the group you will not be able to see the guide or the art, and you won’t be able to hear.
+I do not recommend a large tour group, especially with kids.
+They won’t be able to see or hear and will be bored and acting up in no time.

 Will you be able to ask questions?

-You would think that asking questions would be OK – maybe even encouraged, but no….some tours have a schedule to keep and if you don’t understand too bad, so sad.
+You would think that asking questions during a tour would be OK – maybe even encouraged, but not so.
+Some tours have a schedule to keep and if you don’t understand too bad, so sad.
 Needless to say…I don’t recommend these either.

 Will you be able to linger if you find something you like or move on if you are bored?